azaj01/spatial-reasoning/src/spatial_reasoning/evaluation/Instructions.md

 ## Tips

 - Adjust `--num-workers` based on your system capabilities and API rate limits (general rule of thumb is 5-10x your number of CPU cores.
-On an H100, I tried with 200 workers and completed running the benchmark in 5 images, that's 252-1008 requests in 300 seconds).
+On an H100, I tried with 200 workers and completed running the benchmark in 5 minutes, that's 252-1008 requests in 300 seconds).
 - Ensure you have sufficient API credits for all the agents you're testing
 - The benchmark may take some time depending on dataset size and number of agents